querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 date: 2025-01-11
 tags: [meta, web development]
 metadata:
-  description: This website's getting a little renovation work,
+  description: This website's getting a little renovation work.
-cssComponents:
+cssComponents: []
-  - character
 ---

 Just a programming note that I'm making some big ol' changes to this website.